BaldissaraMatheus/Tasks.md/README.md

 Feel free to create issues for encountered bugs or to request new features, just make sure to include a proper label.
 Also give a thumbs up to the issues you feel that are relevant to be implemented for the next releases.

 ### Development
-If you want to contribute with its development, select one of the existing issues, develop your solution and submit a pull request, it eventually will be reviewed and may be merged with the existing code.
-To run the source code, open a terminal instance in the frontend directory and another instance in the backend directory, then in both of them run `npm install` and `npm start`.
+If you want to contribute with its development, select one of the existing issues, develop your solution and submit a pull request, it will eventually be reviewed and may be merged with the existing code.
+If you're not confident about your solution, discuss your ideas in a related issue or publish a draft pull request.